dydxprotocol/solo/docs/api.md

 ### GET /v1/dex/orders

 Description:
-Get all open orders from the orderbook for a particular makerAccountOwner.
+Get all open orders from the orderbook.
+This includes both unfilled and partially filled orders, but does not include canceled, pruned, or unfillable orders.

 Headers:
 ```